pipelight/doc.pipelight/guide/triggers.md

 ::: warning

-For now, this operation overwrites the .git/hooks folder.
+For now, this operation overwrites the `.git/hooks` folder.
-Be sure to move your manually defined hooks elsewhere before enabling pipelight hooks
+Be sure to move your manually defined hooks elsewhere before enabling pipelight hooks.

 :::